hmhallan/truffle-voting-dapp/README.md

 # Credits:

+Changed to AngularJS front-end by Hallan Medeiros

-Developed by Bukosabino at Lecrin Technologies - http://lecrintech.com
+Developed originally by Bukosabino at Lecrin Technologies - http://lecrintech.com

 We are glad to receive any contribution, idea or feedback.

-# Donation Address

-* ETH: 0x96d6e3823b655602cc643996c1ada8b6b532f0c0
-* DASH: XrXUic1huVaFfSqDygveADwNAbdutz41VG